chaser164/gutcheck/README.md

 api/v1/users/validation/<str:validation_key>/
 - PUT will validate and activate the account associated with the given validation key.

+api/v1/users/resend/
+- POST will attempt to send a validation email to the user, automatically updating the account validation key of the user
+    - REQUIRES TOKEN AUTHORIZATION.

 api/v1/users/signup/
 - POST will sign up a user and send a validation email.
     - Request body must contain a username and password field.